Services

 ON-FLOOR ADVICE

 When you come into our store, we are happy to assist you in finding what you are looking for, and to offer guidance when it comes to herbs or pre-made products that can help your particular situation.
 These on-floor mini-consults are perfect for simple situations, things like colds, minor upset stomachs, trouble sleeping, scenarios like this that can be helped in 10 minutes or so.
-If its not overly complicated, we can also mix up a custom blend for what you have going on.
+If it’s not overly complicated, we can also mix up a custom blend for what you have going on.

 If you already have a blend of herbs you would like made up, we are happy to help you with that at any time.